nengyi1226/RedTeamPasswd/README.md

 5. Uppercase module: The first letter must be uppercase, otherwise the data will not be saved to the output dictionary

-This program is only for learning, communication, and testing within the legal scope, do not use for illegal purposes, otherwise all responsibilities, consequences.
+This program is only for learning, communication, and testing within the legal scope, and shall not be used for illegal purposes, otherwise all responsibilities shall be borne by the user

 ​																												 Author: Stupid FQ